syncfusion-content/blazor-docs/blazor/chart/trend-lines.md

 ---
 layout: post
 title: Trendlines in Blazor Charts Component | Syncfusion
-description: Learn here all about Trendlines in Syncfusion Blazor Charts component and more.
+description: Learn here all about Trendlines support in the Syncfusion Blazor Chart component and its types in detail.
 platform: Blazor
 control: Chart
 documentation: ug